 Stephen GillersElihu Root Professor of LawFull Profile | Publications

 Stephen Gillers ’68 has been a professor of law at NYU School of Law since 1978 and vice dean from 1999 through 2004.
-He has written widely on laws and ethical rules that govern lawyers and judges and has spoken at hundreds of events in the US and abroad.
-He is the author of Regulation of Lawyers: Problems of Law and Ethics, a widely used law school casebook first published in 1985, with an 11th edition forthcoming in 2017.
+He has written widely on laws and ethical rules that govern American lawyers and judges and has spoken at hundreds of events in the U.S. and abroad.
+He is the author of Regulation of Lawyers: Problems of Law and Ethics, a widely used law school casebook first published in 1985, now in its 11th edition.

 From 2000 to 2002, Gillers was a member of the American Bar Association's Multijurisdictional Practice Commission.
 In 2010-2013, he was a member of the ABA’s 20/20 Commission.
 In 2011, he received the Michael Franck Award from the ABA’s Center for Professional Responsibility.
 In 2015, he received the American Bar Foundation’s Outstanding Scholar Award.